Parity violating gravitational waves at the end of inflation: Vector particle production

 Recalling the inflaton equation of motion, on the right-hand side one has the backreaction of the gauge modes on the inflaton evolution

 Typically backreaction effects are neglected if $\xi< {\cal{O}}(10)$ \cite{axioninf,Bastero-Gil:2021wsf}, with $\xi$ defined in Eq. \eqref{Eq:A_eom_conformaltime}.
 Moreover, $\xi$ is constrained from the non-observation of non-gaussianities in CMB measurements to be $\lesssim2.5$ \cite{Barnaby:2011vw,Barnaby:2010vf} at these scales (around 60 e-folds from the end of inflation).
-Naturally, this will constrain the coupling constant $\alpha/f$.
+Naturally, this will constrain the coupling constant $\alpha m_{P}/f$.
 We then write $\xi_{60}$ as the value of $\xi$ at 60 e-folds before the end of inflation to fix such constants.
-In the case of slow-roll inflation with a quartic potential with no-backreaction ones has
+In the case of slow-roll inflation with the $\alpha$-attractors potential and no-backreaction ones has

 Studying $\xi$ evolution within the allowed parameter range one easily finds that from an initial non-backreacting regime the system evolves at the end of inflation to a relevant backreaction scenario, see Fig. \ref{fig:xievolutionnbr}.
 As expected from the proportionality with the inflaton velocity we get the maximum at the end of slow-roll inflation.